bring/developer-site/_posts/2020-12-23-sane-react-config-with-webpack.md

 [Webpack Dev Server](https://webpack.js.org/configuration/dev-server/) is for running things locally.

-The other dev dependencies are loaders and plugins that Webpack uses to process our code.
-We will explain them when we get to the config.
+The remaining devDependencies are loaders and plugins that Webpack uses to process our code.
+We will explain them when we look at the config.

 #### Other dependencies
+The other type of dependencies are items that need to be part of the bundle.
+These are typically libraries and frameworks, maybe an icon pack or some external component.
+It can be helpful, although slightly simplified, to think of them as runtime dependencies.

-[React](https://reactjs.org/) and [React DOM](https://reactjs.org/docs/react-dom.html) are for React.
-[React Router](https://reactrouter.com/) is for navigation, not required to work with React, but often used and part of our example files.
+In this config, we only have [React](https://reactjs.org/) and [React DOM](https://reactjs.org/docs/react-dom.html), which are for React.
+And [React Router](https://reactrouter.com/) for navigation, it’s not required to work with React, but it’s part of many projects, and also ours.

 ## Configuring
 We need to make configuration files to configure Webpack, its loaders and plugins.
 This is also an area where you have a lot of potential options.
 To keep it simple, we use different files for development and production while trying to reuse what we can.